blastbeng/spotisub/README.md

 ## Next steps and improvements

+* Integrate init.py inside the Dockerfile to simplify the init process
 * Better reccomendation generation (generate non existent playlists instead of doing it randomly)
 * Better playlist importing (import non existent playlists instead of doing it randomly)
 * Import specific playlist by name